POptUS/IBCDFO/README.md

 To

-* report potential problems with the IBCDFO package,
+* report potential problems with IBCDFO,
-* propose a change to its contents, or
+* propose a change, or
 * request a new feature,

 please check if a related [Issue](https://github.com/POptUS/IBCDFO/issues)